TheEmeraldBee/ascii-forge/README.md

 - Absolutely everything used to make the engine available is available to you.
     - This means that if the update method doesn't work as expected, you can make your own using the other methods.
     - Want to access the stdout that the window is using, use the `io()` method!
-- Most of the larger engines make their own layout system, this doesn't.
-You use columns and rows, no extra abstraction on top of this.
+- Most of the larger engines make their own layout system, in this engine, the layout engine is totally optional.
+    - The layout engine is very basic, and relies on the user to handle the rendering of things.

 # Examples
 Most of the examples will be found in the [examples](https://github.com/TheEmeraldBee/ascii-forge/tree/master/examples) directory